madhu221b/uva-dl2-team11/blogpost.md

 The goals of this study were to replicate the results of the original study, provide alternative approaches to mitigate the problem of LRI and to provide a better characterisation of which of the three LRI factors were most important and finally to assess whether the LRGB was indeed a good benchmark for LRI.
 The first two of these were met unequivocally, whereas the other two deserve more qualified discussion.

 ## 6.1 Which LRI factors are most prevalent?
-The only LRI factor we found unequivocal evidence for was 'under-reaching'.We showed that the predictions of transformer models were heavily influenced by distant nodes.
-Moreover, we showed that distant nodes (up to 8 nodes away) had a meaningful influence on the accuracy of those predictions.
+The only LRI factor we found unequivocal evidence for was 'under-reaching'.
+We showed that the predictions of transformer models were heavily influenced by distant nodes.
+Moreover, we showed that distant nodes (up to 8 hops away) had a meaningful influence on the accuracy of those predictions.
 This shows that our method can be used to place a lower bound on the length of interaction on a candidate LRI dataset, although this is only possible on node-level tasks.

-We found little evidence for over-squashing in the Pascal dataset.
+We find little evidence for over-squashing in the datasets.
 If this had been present, we expected that we would find a relationship between the Cheeger constant and the relative accuracies of the transformer and GCN.
 Moreover, our qualitative exploration of the dataset made us doubt that over-squashing could be meaningfully captured by any simple topological statistics.

 ## 6.2 Is the LRGB a good benchmark?

 We can give a qualified yes: it's true that there is useful information in distant nodes, and a model can improve its performance on this dataset by leveraging that information.
 However, there are two important caveats: the first is that a model can drastically improve its performance even while only focussing on local information.
-Therefore, we recommend applying the method from section 3.3 to quantify the impact of nodes at different distances before linking increased accuracy to improved modelling of LRI.

-The second is that we have seen no evidence to believe that over-squashing is an issue in these datasets.
+Secondly, we see no evidence to believe that over-squashing is an issue in these datasets.
 Overall, we believe there needs to be a more compelling argument made linking properties of these datasets to the theoretical causes of oversquashing before this is considered a 'benchmark' for oversquashing.

+## 6.3 GEDL Models
+Current results show that GEDL models outperform GCN, hinting us that their expressivity due to geometrical information helps mitigate LRI problem.
+We see promise in further exploring how GEDL models can be used to solve LRI problem in various other graph domains where we have directional information, such as long sequences of molecules.

 # 7. Individual Contributions